 The first YP3V-1 was actually the third L-188 Electra built by Lockheed.
-Though clearly based on the Electra, the Orion was quite different structurally.
+Though clearly based on the Electra, the Orion was quite different structurally when the first fully modified prototype flew on 25 November 1959.
 A shortened forward fuselage with internal bomb bay and underwing pylons for additional weapons were some of the visual cues.
 Internally the Orion was beefed up and built to withstand the different stresses of low altitude maneuvering associated with anti-submarine warfare (ASW).
 The slippery shape of the Orion, along with those powerful T56 engines, helped the Orion to be either one of the, or the outright fastest turboprop aircraft of the day- capable of 411 knots (473 miles per hour).
 Later in life the P-3C set a few records too.

 For a short time the Orion was designated P3V-1.
 The first production Orion flew on 15 April 1961.
 During August of 1962, the first squadrons to receive the new patrol aircraft, Patrol Squadron EIGHT (VP-8) Tigers and VP-44 Golden Pelicans, began flying them from Naval Air Station (NAS) Patuxent River where they were based in those days.
 When in 1962 the aircraft designation system was overhauled, P3V-1s became P-3As.
 Some of the first of many missions Orions flew took place during October of 1962 during the Cuban Missile Crisis.
 VP-8 P-3A Orions flew low-level high-speed blockade patrols over the shipping lanes to and from Cuba.
 Right from the beginning and still to this day, a major part of the P-3s job was “rigging”, or photographing targets and contacts.